Does Social Security Count as Income for Medicaid?

 Social Security, Medicare and Medicaid

 To qualify for Social Security retirement benefits you have to earn credits by working and paying Social Security taxes.
 Additionally, you have to be at least 62 years old to apply.
-Full retirement age is between 66 and 67, depending on your year of birth.
+The full retirement age is between 66 and 67, depending on your year of birth.

 Similar to SS retirement benefits, SSDI eligibility is based on earning credits through working and paying SS taxes on those earnings.
 The program pays benefits to people unable to work due to a medical condition that is projected to last at least a year or lead to death.
 If you are under age 65, Medicare benefits will be automatic after you receive disability benefits from the SSA for two years.